"It might seem that some people have more intuition than others but it is potentially available to everyone.

 Love Education 101.com

-Love Education is the means to help us obtain Peace.
+Love Education is a means to help us obtain Peace and Harmony.

 Intuition2020 by http://www.Intuition2020.com is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.